guilhermedfs/iOS-Swift-Training/README.md

 # iOS Swift Training
-This repository will be used for training iOS programming and UI patterns.
+This repository will be used for training iOS programming using Swift and UI patterns.
 Some examples may be simple, but they are used to learn the guidelines of the platform.
 <br><br>
 Codes are made using a Hackintosh with a i5-7200U and 8GB of RAM.
 <br><br>